ocoretech/CTF-workbook/VulnLawyers.md

 If you are not being able to login, there are some other ways you can try for example, open Burpsuite and search for a GET request for the login page, and send it to the repeater.
-Send the same request and carefully focus on the response, we find our second flag using burp suite and another endpoint for the login page.
+Send the same request and carefully focus on the response, we find the second flag using burp suite and another endpoint for the login page.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/7f788958-b0a1-4c6a-bc7e-eb16c03381b6)